ummaycoc/wc.apl/README.md

 We start by making `res` a zero-filled matrix of one row by five column.
 Then we define a helper function `update` which will update `res` using `blockCount`. `,[1]` lets us use ravel along its lefthand argument's first axis so that `val` will be `res` with the result from `blockCount ⍵` appended as the last row. `∘←` lets us update `res` from within `update` and we return `val`.

-Just like the built in operators we put our operated function on the left of `rc` which creates a derived function that accepts the file descriptor `fd`. `rc` will iterate over the contents of `fd` and successively apply update.
-We have to assign the result (or just use it somehow) as the first unused computation of a direct function is its return value, and we don't want an early return.
+Just like the built-in operators, we put our operated function on the left of `rc`, which creates a derived function that accepts the file descriptor `fd`. `rc` will iterate over the contents of `fd` and successively apply `update`.
+We have to assign the result (or just use it somehow) because the first unused computation of a direct function is its return value, and we don't want an early return.

 Finally, we used `blockCollapse` to compress the result matrix down into the desired answer and pick out the values we want with `[4 3 2]`.